When is the Cheapest Time to Fly to Gdańsk?

 Don't Forget Before you Fly

-Since Poland is part of the European Union, travellers with British Passports are not required to have a visa when entering Gdańsk.
-Passports only need to be valid for the duration of time of your stay.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 For stays longer than three months, look for further information on the Polish embassy website.
 The local currency of Gdańsk is the Polish zloty, which can be withdrawn from ATMs in GND, or exchanged at the currency exchange services.
 It is important to keep in mind that Scottish and Northern Irish bank notes cannot be exchanged in Poland.